 Rhetoric Stage

-The Rhetoric Stage is the third of three stages in the classical trivium.
+The rhetorical stage is the third of three in the classical Trivium.
 During this stage, students learn to think deeply, ask questions, and develop their opinions.

-At this level, engaging with Latin texts is often a significant component of learning (although students can choose to discontinue their Latin curriculum when they reach high school).
+At this level, engaging with Latin texts is often a significant learning component (although students can choose to discontinue their Latin curriculum when they reach high school).

 Students are encouraged to explore literature from ancient Greece and Rome and other essential historical works.

-The aim of the rhetoric stage is to create wise students who can persuasively and winningly present well-reasoned arguments.
+The rhetoric stage aims to create wise students who can persuasively and winningly present well-reasoned arguments.

 So, as you can see, a Latin curriculum or program is indispensable to classical education.